Lukasrid/recipe-tracker/README.md

 - Users will be able to add a profile picture and customize their profile page more.
 - A heading will be added at the top for when browing a specific cuisine.
 - The number of recipies available from a user will be displayed at the top of a profile page like it does for the homepage and cuisine catagories.
+- Users will be able to delete their account
+- Users will be able to report or flag inappropriate content.

 ## The Surface Plane